- 1. Intensive Italian language Courses in Italy

 So, if you want to learn the Italian language and culture well but in a short time, the best thing to do is to come to Florence, Italy, choose one of our Italian language courses and immerse yourself in a completely Italian environment.

-The ABC School is located in the heart of Florence: from our windows you can see Ponte Vecchio, Palazzo Vecchio, the Cathedral, the Uffizi Gallery and we are just a few steps from Ponte Vecchio, piazza della Signoria and the Uffizi Gallery.
+The ABC School is located in the heart of Florence: from our windows you can see Ponte Vecchio, Palazzo Vecchio, the Cathedral, the Uffizi Gallery and we are just a few steps from Ponte Vecchio, piazza della Signoria, piazza Santa Crcoe and the Uffizi Gallery.

-With ABC Scuola di Lingua Italiana you can choose the intensive Italian language course in Italy you prefer, the language classes take place daily, from Monday to Friday, in classes where the maximum number of students reaches 10 students per class.
+With ABC Scuola di Lingua Italiana you can choose the intensive Italian language course in Italy you prefer, the language classes take place daily, from Monday to Friday, in classes where the maximum number of students reaches 10 students per class (minimum 3 students to form a class)

 Our Standard group course includes 20 classes in one week and provides an ideal foundation for the learning of the language.
 It is ideal if you also wish to have some spare time to explore the center of Florence, do some shopping or pursue your own agenda.